Scaling law of individual urban tour behavior: Introduction

 \section{Introduction}

+The mobility process with tour behavior refers to a class of random walks in which an agent explores destinations while intermittently returning to a fixed base location.
+Such mobility processes appear in diverse domains.
+For example, animals forage within a limited range and regularly return to their home \cite{Borger2008}.
+Human mobility likewise exhibits strong home-return regularities, as individuals frequently return to their residence despite complex daily movements \cite{Belik2011}.
+Freight vehicles also repeatedly return to a fixed depot during the freight transportation process \cite{14}.
+These examples show that mobility processes with tour behavior emerge broadly in natural and social systems.

-Analyzing and modeling individual human mobility pattern have become increasingly important in a wide range of applications such as urban planning \cite{2022ISPRS, 2019ACM}, transportation engineering \cite{2023NC}, and public health \cite{2021PNAS, 2020Science}.
-To uncover the mechanism of individual human mobility, empirical studies have revealed many fundamental statistical characteristics and universal scaling laws.
-For example, the trip distance distribution follows a truncated power-law \cite{2008Nature}, location visit frequencies obeys Zipf's law, and distinct location number visited over time follows Heaps' law \cite{2010NP}.
+Among these domains, analyzing and modeling human mobility patterns has become increasingly important in a wide range of applications, such as urban planning, transportation engineering, and public health \cite{3}.
+Empirical studies have revealed many fundamental statistical characteristics and universal scaling laws of individual human mobility \cite{23}.
+For example, the trip distance distribution and the distribution of the radius of gyration follow truncated power-law \cite{7}, location visit frequencies obey Zipf’s law, and the distinct number of locations visited over time follows Heaps' law \cite{8}.
 However, these studies overlook the scaling law of individual tour behavior, which is critical for capturing the complex pattern of human mobility.
-A tour can be defined as a chain of trips starting and ending at a base location \cite{2017TRA, 2008T, 2016TRR}.
-For example, human tours tend to include one or two intermediate stops around work or school for commuting or shopping, while heavy trucks often visit multiple intermediate stops in a tour to pick up or delivery goods \cite{2007TRB_human_tour, 2007TRB}.
-Analyzing and modeling the statistical properties of individual tour behavior can provide valuable insights into the mechanisms of human mobility and inform more effective transportation strategies.
+A tour is a chain of trips that starts and ends at a base location \cite{10,11,9}.
+For example, human tours tend to include one or two intermediate stops around work or school for commuting or shopping \cite{12}.
+Analyzing and modeling the statistical properties of individual tour behavior can provide valuable insights into the mechanisms of human mobility and inform more effective transportation planning and management strategies.